rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/configure-hardhat.md

 > Note: Depending on your desired network, using a Testnet and Mainnet private key is optional, as you're not required to have separate private keys in your environment variable.

+> Replace `"your_mainnet_private_key"` and `"your_testnet_private_key"` with your private keys.
+For information on how to retrieve your private keys, see [How to export an account's private key](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).

 ### Step 2: Configure Private Keys

 To configure your `rskMainnet` and `rskTestnet` private keys, you'll need to update your `hardhat.config.js` file in the root directory with your private keys.